 Bus to Johor Premium Outlet – JPO2

 After clearing Singapore custom, I hopped back to the same bus (CW6) and proceeded to Malaysia immigration.
 In less than 10 minutes, I cleared Malaysia immigration as well.
-I walked towards the bus bay and I soon found a signboard about Bus JPO2 and its staff.
-The staff advised that the next bus would be leaving at 12.30pm and the bus fare was MYR4.20 per pax.
+I walked towards the bus bay and I soon found a signboard about Causeway Link JPO2 bus.
+After some asking around, I was told the next bus would leave at 11.30pm and the bus fare was MYR6 per pax.
 Okay, I cleared my first doubt – the shuttle bus service is not free!

-As I still have an hour to spare, I went to a canteen nearby for a delicious and economical lunch for MYR 5.
-At 12.30pm, the bus left nearly on time and I started my journey to Johor Premium Outlets.
+As I still have some time to spare, I went to a canteen nearby for to have a quick brunch for MYR5.
+At 11.30pm, the bus left nearly on time and I started my journey to Johor Premium Outlets.
 The ride took about an hour and enroute it stopped at Legoland and Hello Kitty Town.

 Johor Premium Outlet Bus – JPO1

-After shopping for nearly 3 hours, I decided to call it a day by taking Bus JPO1 from Johor Premium Outlets to JB Sentral.
-It was scheduled to leave at 5.30pm but was delayed till 5.45pm to pick up more passengers.
-The bus fare is MYR5.00 per person and the ride is around 1 hour.
-As the bus was new & the seat was comfortable, plus I was tired after 3 hours of shopping, I quickly fell asleep and woke up just in time to alight at JB Sentral.
+After shopping for nearly 3 hours, I decided to call it a day by taking Causeway Link JPO1 bus from Johor Premium Outlets to JB Sentral.
+It was scheduled to leave at 3.45pm but it did not turned up until 4.15pm.
+The bus fare was MYR4.50 per person and the ride took around 1 hour.
+As the bus was new and the seat was comfortable, plus I was tired after 3 hours of shopping, I quickly fell asleep and woke up just in time to alight at JB Sentral.